behretj/LostFound/README.md

 </div>

 # News :newspaper:
+* **April 22nd**: Our paper has been accepted as a 4-page abstract to the Workshop on Computer Vision for Mixed Reality that is held in conjunction with CVPR 2025!
+More information [here](https://cv4mr.github.io/).
 * **March 5th**: We published the evaluation dataset.
 Have a look on [Zenodo](https://zenodo.org/records/14967441?token=eyJhbGciOiJIUzUxMiJ9.eyJpZCI6ImFlODExYTAyLTNmOTAtNGM0MS04MmIwLTcyNGUxMDQ2OGIwNiIsImRhdGEiOnt9LCJyYW5kb20iOiJmOWQ5OTFlOWMxNGMyNDhiZmNhNDNiYWU4MmNlYjFlNyJ9.vomcn45hmApjK-RAtTiya1ucuXGwpXH_y7XM0Ntg7UqFiGYtQArLhI_XhHaODEblD-84YNkrsfvGAYGEiJhUpw) in order to reproduce our results or run your own pipeline.
 * **Febuary 4th**: Our paper has been accepted to the IEEE Robotics and Automation Letters (RA-L)!!
 Check it out [here](https://ieeexplore.ieee.org/document/10897827)